 - Does the platform support integrations?
 Your core finance tasks may not operate in the same environment.
 You may require a solution that connects with other recognized platforms to ensure the proper flow of data.

-Keep in mind that the procurement team will need to familiarize themselves with the platform before using it to its fullest potential.
+Keep in mind that the procurement team and internal stakeholders will need to familiarize themselves with the platform before using it to its fullest potential.
 While it may take some time to integrate the new software into your workflow, the results will be worth the effort.

 Companies procure the supplies they need from vendors in order to operate.
 Choosing the right suppliers and completing complicated business transactions is inefficient at best when done by hand.
 Growing businesses should look to automating their procurement process to achieve and maintain best results.